 Further, based on the research that you have done on visitor behavior on your localized site, you can begin developing unique content for that localized site.
 This unique content can speak particularly to the demands of that market.

-Want to talk with us about possibly doing a website localization?
+Want to talk with us about possibly doing a website translation or localization?
 Contact us here and let’s talk!

 Darren Jansen, business development and content manager for IVANNOVATION, has a lifetime love for tech and languages.
 At IVANNOVATION he helps software developers get professional localization for their apps, software, and websites.
 On his time away from the office, he can be found hiking the Carolina wilderness or reading Chinese literature.